cloudera/hue/docs/user-guide/user-guide.md

 * Scattered plot
 * Maps (Marker and Gradient)

-## Importer
+## Data Importer

-The goal of the importer is to allow ad hoc queries on data not yet in the clusters.
+The goal of the importer is to allow ad hoc queries on data not yet in the clusters thereby expedite self-service analytics.

-### Importing Data

 If you want to import your own data instead of installing the sample tables, open the importer from the left menu or from the little `+` in the left assist.

+If you've ever struggled with creating new SQL tables from files, you'll be happy to learn that this is now much easier.
+The wizard has been revamped to two simple steps and also offers more formats.
+Now users just need to:

+1. Select a source type
+2. Select the type of object for the destination

+And that's it!

+To learn more, watch the video on [Data Import Wizard](http://gethue.com/import-data-to-be-queried-via-the-self-service-drag-drop-create-table-wizard/).

-### Tables
+### SQL Tables

 Although you can create tables by executing the appropriate Hive HQL DDL query commands, it is easier to create a table using the create table wizard.

-There are two ways to create a table: from a file or manually.
-If you create a table from a file, the format of the data in the file will determine some of the properties of the table, such as the record and file formats.
-The data from the file you specify is imported automatically upon table creation.
-When you create a file manually, you specify all the properties of the table, and then execute the resulting query to actually create the table.
-You then import data into the table as an additional step.

 **From a File**

-If you’ve ever struggled with creating new SQL tables from files, you’ll be happy to learn that this is now much easier.
+If you've ever struggled with creating new SQL tables from files, you'll be happy to learn that this is now much easier.
 With the latest Hue release, you can now create these in an ad hoc way and thereby expedite self-service analytics.
 The wizard has been revamped to two simple steps and also offers more formats.
 Now users just need to:

-1. Select a file
+1. In the Importer Manager selects source from a 'File'
 1. Select the type of table

-And that’s it!
 Files can be dragged & dropped, selected from HDFS or S3 (if configured), and their formats are automatically detected.
 The wizard also assists when performing advanced functionalities like table partitioning, Kudu tables, and nested types.

-Learn more on the [Create table wizard](https://blog.cloudera.com/blog/2017/05/new-in-cloudera-enterprise-5-11-hue-data-search-and-tagging/).

 **Manually**

-1. In the ACTIONS pane in the Metastore Manager window, click **Create a new table manually**.
-The table creation wizard starts.
+1. In the Importer Manager selects 'Manually'
 2. Follow the instructions in the wizard to create the table.
 The basic steps are:
     -   Name the table.
     -   Choose the record format.
     -   Configure record serialization by specifying delimiters for